activeloopai/deeplake/docs/source/Compressions.rst

 Sample Compression
 ~~~~~~~~~~~~~~~~~~

-If sample compression is specified when :meth:`creating tensors <hub.core.dataset.Dataset.create_tensor>`, samples will
+If sample compression is specified when :meth:`creating tensors <deeplake.core.dataset.Dataset.create_tensor>`, samples will
 be compressed to the given format if possible.
 If given data is already compressed and matches the provided ``sample_compression``,
 it will be stored as is.
 If left as ``None``, given samples are uncompressed.